atisawd/boxicons/README.md

 -   `shape`: one of the following values: `square`, `circle`
 -   `animation`: One of the following values: `spin`, `tada`, `flashing`, `burst`, `fade-left`, `fade-right`, `spin-hover`, `tada-hover`, `flashing-hover`, `burst-hover`, `fade-left-hover`, `fade-right-hover`

+The Custom Element class (`BoxIconElemnet`) exposes the following static members:

+-   `tagName`: property that holds the HTML element tag name.
+Default: `box-icon`
+-   `defined([tagName])`: Defines the Element in the custom element registry using either the tagName provided on input or the (default) the one defined on the Class.
+-   `cdnUrl`: property that holds the URL that will be used to retrieve the images.
+URL should point to the folder that contains the images. example: `//unpkg.com/boxicons@1.1.1/svg` (no trailing forward slash)
+-   `getIconSvg(iconName)`: method used to retrieve the SVG image.
+Should return a Promise that resolves with the SVG source (String).

 ## License